 - Origins Available:

 The name MacFarquhar is derived from the Gaelic MacFhearchair, which means 'son of Farquhar'.
 Farquhar is derived from the Gaelic word Fearchar, which means 'very dear one'.
 So, the name means 'son of the very dear one'.

 The surname MacFarquhar was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where the family has a long and distinguished history dating back to the early Middle Ages.
 They claim descent from Farquhar Mackintosh who arrived in Braemar in 1382.
 The Clan was one of the principal members of the Clan Chattan (the Clan of the Cat), a powerful 26 Clan confederation.
 Accordingly, they rank as a sept of the Clan Chattan.
 Their alliance with the MacKintoshes was particularly strong and this proved quite advantageous, as the MacKintoshes were the captains of the Clan.

-Important Dates for the MacFarquhar family
+Early History of the MacFarquhar family

 This web page shows only a small excerpt of our MacFarquhar research.
 Another 173 words (12 lines of text) covering the years 1350, 1699 and 1782 are included under the topic Early MacFarquhar History in all our PDF Extended History products and printed products wherever possible.

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name MacFarquhar has been spelled Farquharson, Farqharson, Farquharsen, MacFhearchair (Gaelic), Caraher and many more.